cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 :::info

 There is no need to put `cross-seed` behind a VPN.
-All of its requests are made to your torrent client or Jackett/Prowlarr.
+All `cross-seed` requests are made to your torrent client or through Jackett/Prowlarr.
 The only exception is when announcements are made via the `/announce` API endpoint and are snatched during matching or for injection.